question-bank/programming-languages/06-files/count-number-of-lines.md

 ## Count number of lines

 Write a program to read a file and print on the output the number of lines.
+As an example, consider:

 **File**: